Oviedo CB: First years

-Oviedo CB was founded in 2004 to substitute old CB Vetusta, today dissolved.
-In their first season, 2004–05, the club started playing at Liga EBA, but was relegated to Primera División after winning only six games of 30.
-The club returned to Liga EBA the next season, after achieving a 27–0 record.
+Oviedo CB was founded in 2004 in place of the old CB Vetusta—today dissolved.
+In their first season, 2004–05, the club started at Liga EBA but was relegated to Primera División after winning only six games out of 30.
+The club returned to the Liga EBA next season after achieving a 27–0 record.

-At the 2006–07 season, was champion of the Group A of Liga EBA, but was eliminated in the Round of 16 of the promotion playoffs to LEB Plata by Ciudad Torrealta Molina.
-At the next season, Oviedo finished again as champion of the group A and promoted to the new league created: LEB Bronce.
+In the 2006–07 season, Ovideo was champion of Group A of the Liga EBA but was eliminated by Ciudad Torrealta Molina in round 16 of the LEB Plata promotion playoffs.
+In the next season, Oviedo finished again as champion of Group A and was promoted to the newly created LEB Bronce league.

-In their first season in a professional league (2008–09), Oviedo finished in the 14th position and avoided the relegation to Liga EBA, but after the elimination of the LEB Bronce, the club board decided not to promote to LEB Plata and continue playing at EBA due to insufficient funds to compete in a higher division.
+In its first season in a professional league (2008–09), Oviedo finished in 14th position and avoided relegation to the Liga EBA.
+However, after the elimination of the LEB Bronce, the club board decided not to advance to the LEB Plata due to insufficient funds—instead opting to continue playing in the EBA.

 Match against Ferrol CB in the 2009–10 Liga EBA season.

-2009–10 was a new season at Liga EBA for Oviedo CB and clinched the third title of the Group A. At this time, finally the club promoted to LEB Plata after beating in the promotion playoffs Atarfe, CB Vic and Real Canoe NC.
-After this season, the club was considered the best one of the Liga EBA with only two defeats at the regular season and a 3–3 balance in the playoffs.
+During its 2009–10 season at Liga EBA, Oviedo CB clinched the third title of Group A. After beating Atarfe, CB Vic and Real Canoe NC in the promotion playoffs, it advanced to the LEB Plata.
+Following this season, the club was considered the best one of the Liga EBA, with only two defeats in the regular season and a 3–3 balance in the playoffs.

 Playing in LEB Plata

-After promoting, the club needed to search money to play the 2010–2011 LEB Plata season, and finally did it.
+After promoting, the club needed to find funding to play the 2010–2011 LEB Plata season, ultimately doing so.
 FEVE Oviedo qualified for the promotion playoffs after finishing in the eight position of the regular season.
 Promobys Tíjola defeated Oviedo in the quarterfinals by 3–1.

-On February 1, 2013, the team played the Copa LEB Plata, but was defeated 71–78 by CEBA Guadalajara.
-After this loss, the team continued brilliantly the season and promoted to LEB Oro after being claimed as champion of the 2012–13 LEB Plata with a win at Gran Canaria B by 59–89 on March 9, 2013.
+On 1 February 2013, the team played in the Copa LEB Plata but was defeated 71–78 by CEBA Guadalajara.
+After this loss, the team was promoted to LEB Oro after becoming champion of the 2012–13 LEB Plata with a win at Gran Canaria B by 59–89 on 9 March 2013.